csebooks/operating-systems/content.en/process-synchronization/_index.md

 Consider the example in Figure 7.11.
 If the producer calls the insert() method and sees that the buffer is full, it calls the wait() method.
 This call releases the lock, blocks the producer, and puts the producer in the wait set for the object.
 Because the producer has released the lock, the consumer ultimately enters the remove()method,where it frees space in the buffer for the producer.
 Figure 7.12 illustrates the entry and wait sets for a lock.
 (Note that although wait() can throw an InterruptedException, we choose to ignore it for code clarity and simplicity.)

-Howdoes the consumer thread signal that the producermay nowproceed?
+How does the consumer thread signal that the producermay nowproceed?
 Ordinarily, when a thread exits a synchronizedmethod, the departing thread releases only the lock associated with the object, possibly removing a thread from the entry set and giving it ownership of the lock.
 However, at the end of the insert() and remove()methods, we have a call to the method notify().
 The call to notify():

 **1.** Picks an arbitrary thread T from the list of threads in the wait set